open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/events/webhook.md

 	 - User who made the update.
 	 - Type: `string`
  - **status**
-	 - Status is `notStarted`, when webhook was created with `enabled` set to false and it never started publishing events.
-Status is `started` when webhook is normally functioning and 200 OK response was received for callback notification.
+	 - Status is `disabled`, when webhook was created with `enabled` set to false and it never started publishing events.
+Status is `active` when webhook is normally functioning and 200 OK response was received for callback notification.
 Status is `failed` on bad callback URL, connection failures, `1xx`, and `3xx` response was received for callback notification.
 Status is `awaitingRetry` when previous attempt at callback timed out or received `4xx`, `5xx` response.
 Status is `retryLimitReached` after all retries fail.
 	 - Type: `string`
 	 - The value is restricted to the following:
-		 1. _"notStarted"_
+		 1. _"disabled"_
-		 2. _"started"_
+		 2. _"failed"_
-		 3. _"failed"_
+		 3. _"retryLimitReached"_
 		 4. _"awaitingRetry"_
-		 5. _"retryLimitReached"_
+		 5. _"active"_
  - **failureDetails**
 	 - Failure details are set only when `status` is not `success`.
 	 - Type: `object`